Tl;dr: A direct to consumer landscape overview and an excel you can download.

 In retailer language:

-- Brands need to understand customer behaviour, to like, sell them stuff.
+- Brands need to understand customer behavior, to like, sell them stuff.
 You can track customers online way easier than offline.
 Online you can figure out when and what people are buying online so companies can attempt to control the consumer journey with Monty Burns like glee

 - Profit margin.
 Buy low sell high is how retail works.
 Without the cost of dealing with already struggling retailers, the big brands can invest more heavily in online efforts and concentrate on building consumer loyalty.
 That’s the theory anyway